Coolcoderguy9/RPGEngine/README.md

 # RPGGame
-Simple text based RPG game I am making in C
+RPG engine built in C lang.
+Intended to have a basic graphical interface and a turn based gameplay style